 ALL entrepreneurs should utilize the Content Aggregator post because it’s the perfect place to kick off your content marketing efforts, as it requires very little effort and publishing experience to pull off.

-The Content Aggregator Post
+About the Content Aggregator Post

 Earlier this year, a few members of the ONTRAPORT team went to Traffic and Conversion 2016 – an incredible marketing conference put on by the experts at Digital Marketer.
 In one of their talks, “Content Engine 2.0,” they revealed a secret weapon for any entrepreneurial blog: a high-performing type of blog article they call the Content Aggregator.